mohamedameen93/CS-7641-Machine-Learning-Notes/README.md

 # Machine Learning Notes
-In this repository, I will publish my notes for Tom Mitchells's Machine Learning textbook, and GaTech's Machine Learning course (CS7621).
+In this repository, I will publish my notes for Tom Mitchells's Machine Learning textbook, and GaTech's Machine Learning course (CS 7641).